-If a serious issue or difficulty presents itself then in the first instance either party are asked to contact Jeanette Hartwell (or Pamela Ogilvie for SSM curates).
+If a serious issue or difficulty presents itself, then in the first instance either party are asked to contact Jeanette Hartwell.
 Depending on the nature of the concern an appropriate course of action will be determined which may involve other senior members of diocesan staff being informed of the situation.